 Children have always been drawn to the mystique of dinosaurs, but with the new “Jurassic World: Dominion” overtaking movie screens, adults, too, are reliving their fascination with these giant, extinct beasts.

 Although not quite Isla Nublar, Leonia will be home to more than 30 larger-than-life-sized dinosaurs – albeit animatronic dinosaurs – through the end of October at Field Station: Dinosaurs, an outdoor family attraction that is sure to impress all the paleontologists in your group.

 The dinosaurs on display are animatronics, aka robots computer programmed to move in a realistic way.
-And designed by artists to have lifelike features.
+They were designed by artists to have lifelike features.

+Visitors will be able to participate in numerous activities, all included with the price of admission.
 Interactive workshops, games and shows are a huge part of the Field Station experience.
 As soon as you enter the park, grab a schedule of events and check out the times for each activity.

 When It Rains